bhauman/lein-figwheel/README.md

 Make sure you have the [latest version of leinigen installed](https://github.com/technomancy/leiningen#installation).

-You can get started quickly with the flappy bird demo:
+You can try figwheel out quickly with the flappy bird demo:

     git clone https://github.com/bhauman/flappy-bird-demo.git